jimmybengtsson/1DV610-L2/documentation/UseCasesL3.md

 ## Main scenario
  1. Starts when a user navigates to page.
  2. The system present a list of images stored in the folder `/uploads/`.

+## Alternate Scenarios
+ * 2a.
+Image could not be uploaded.
+   1. No images are shown if the folder with uploaded images is empty.